Social Innovation and XR Design

 We created an onboarding experience that takes in data about a people's allergies, dietary goals, restrictions, etc. to generate personalized food labels.
 People can drag and modify their labels to best suit their concerns.
 As new research is gathered, this modular design also allows room for new component to be added.

+There's hidden labor in choosing.
 Different people have different priorities.
 Some people focus on price, while other focus on quality.
 By using AR we make it easy to scan, pin, and compare different products based on specifically your body and what you care about.

 This interaction is an enhancement of an already existing behavior of health-concerned people taking photos of nutritional labels, saving them, and comparing them on their phones' photo app.